 If you are or think you might be transgender and need services or support, visit Trans Care BC.

 Remember that there is no one ‘right’ way to identify.
 Everybody is different, and accepting yourself and others for who they are is an important part of sexual and mental well-being.
-The LGBTQ2+ movement is growing, and there are lots of places to seek support or connect with others in the community.
+The LGBTQIA and Two-Spirit movement is growing, and there are lots of places to seek support or connect with others in the community.

 Tip: Join a Gender and Sexuality Alliance at your school or in your community (however you identify!).
-GSAs benefit not only those who identify as LGBTQ2+, but they help create an environment that is accepting and safe for everybody.
+GSAs benefit not only those who identify as LGBTQIA or Two-Spirit, but they help create an environment that is accepting and safe for everybody.